 In order to meet user demands and expectations, smart battery-powered products need to have a maximum autonomous lifetime.
 For this, the product must use as little power as possible.
 But how to achieve that?
 Outstanding low-power design can’t be solved on component level – you have to consider the complete system and all functions to ensure a maximum operating lifetime on a single battery charge.
 Our ultra-low power solutions service helps you do so.

-In the world of digital connected products & systems, ultra-low power solutions require the ultimate balancing act.
+In the world of digital connected systems & IoT, ultra-low power solutions require the ultimate balancing act.
 There are a great many factors that can interact and influence power consumption at – and even across – different levels in the system, such as…

 - Are there functions which could better be located outside a connected product – for instance, in the cloud – to help extend the maximum operating life?